2025 Texas Longhorns football team

-The 2025 Texas Longhorns football team represents the University of Texas at Austin as a member of the Southeastern Conference during the 2025 NCAA Division I FBS football season.
-They are led by fifth-year head coach Steve Sarkisian, the Longhorns play their home games at Darrell K Royal–Texas Memorial Stadium in Austin, Texas.
+The 2025 Texas Longhorns football team represented the University of Texas at Austin as a member of the Southeastern Conference (SEC) during the 2025 NCAA Division I FBS football season.
+Led by fifth-year head coach Steve Sarkisian, the Longhorns compiled an overall record of 10–3 with a mark of 6–2 in conference play, placing in a three-way tie for fifth in the SEC.
+Texas was invited to the Citrus Bowl, where the Longhorns defeated Michigan.
+The team played home games at Darrell K Royal–Texas Memorial Stadium in Austin, Texas.